trustwallet/tokens/README.md

 6) Press on `New pull request` on your own fork page and submit it by pressing on `Create pull request`!
 7) Add short description including name and token symbol in a header field
 8) Press on `Create pull request`
-9) Once tests complited and verifies your image follows requirments maintainer will merge it and in 5-10 minutes token became searchable in Trust Wallet
+9) Once tests complited and verifies your image follows requirments maintainer will merge it and in 5-10 minutes token became searchable and will have image insted of plain logo in Trust Wallet

 ### Youtube: Upload ERC20 Token Image to Trust Wallet: